griffithlab/VAtools/docs/contact.rst

 Contact
 =======

-Bug reports or feature requests can be submitted on the `VCF Annotation Tools Github page <https://github.com/griffithlab/vcf-annotation-tools/issues>`_.
+Bug reports or feature requests can be submitted on the `VAtools Github page <https://github.com/griffithlab/vcf-annotation-tools/issues>`_.
 You may also contact us by email at help@vatools.org.